anaszain89/anaszain89.github.io/index.md

 ### January

-- Paper titled *Detecting cognitive impairment in HIV-infected individuals using mutual connectivity analysis of resting state functional MRI* accepted for publication at Journal of NeuroVirology.
+- Paper titled *Detecting cognitive impairment in HIV-infected individuals using mutual connectivity analysis of resting state functional MRI* accepted for publication at **Journal of NeuroVirology**.

 * * *